 This climbing centre is splendidly housed in an old Victorian pumping station.
 Taster sessions are available for kids aged 9–15, and under-18s can climb with the supervision of an instructor or a parent.
 For kids-only climbing, the Gecko Club (www.geckos.co.uk) is based here and offers a weekly two-hour club session from £25.

-If there’s one thing we can all agree on it’s that, some days, experiencing the city from a plain old horizontal perspective just isn’t enough.
-On those occasions, as with most others, London will always provide the answer: and the answer is strapping yourself in and climbing up a pretend mountain, obviously.
+Some days experiencing the city from a plain old horizontal perspective just isn’t enough.
+And London provides a solution to your outlook needs: strapping yourself in and climbing up a pretend mountain, obviously.

-That’s right: climbing!
-Slightly more serious than the adult play areas and Ballie Ballerson’s of the city, climbing walls sit somewhere neatly between being an actual sport and still being a really good way to have a laugh with your mates on the London fun venn diagram.
-And, given that seems like a pretty good place to be, we’ve put together a list of some of the best vertical excitement that the capital has to offer.
+Slightly more serious than the adult play areas and Ballie Ballerson’s of the city, climbing walls sit somewhere neatly between being an actual sport and still being a really good way to have a laugh with your mates on the London fun Venn diagram.
+That seems like a pretty good place to be, so we’ve put together a list of some of the best vertical excitement the capital has to offer.

 RECOMMENDED: Activities in London for big kids